bccp/abopt/README.rst

 reduction.

 Things have been put together in more or less of a haste.
-I have a feeling we may need to move to abopt3 at some point; the current way of dealing with meta-parameters (e.g. trust region radius) is mutable and thus awkward.
-But maybe there is no way around it.
+I have a feeling we may need a restructure at some point; the current way of dealing with meta-parameters (e.g. trust region radius) is mutable and thus awkward.